 This introductory clinic is conducted in a calm water setting and involves some time in a discussion.
 North Shuswap Lake, BC

 Upon completion of this six hour course, you will be assessed for Paddle Canada certification at the Introductory to Canoeing Tandem and / or Basic Solo level.
 Participants can then progress through the Paddle Canada National Certification Program(s).

 Skills you will learn

 How to enter and exit your canoe, how to paddle in a straight line, as well as turning, docking, and beaching.

-Paddling Strokes: Forward, Reverse, J- Stroke (Lake J) Sweeps, Draw, and Pry
+Paddling Strokes: Forward, Reverse, J- Stroke (Lake J) Sweeps, Draw, and Pry, and others.

 What to do if your canoe tips in the middle of a lake: T rescue (Canoe over Canoe)